We are the Ocean Sanctuary Alliance

 Furthermore Italy sponsored a conclave of prominent marine scientists and diplomats from around the world in Rome March 7-9 2016 to take the first steps in making a science-based marine sanctuary network a global reality.

 Our coalition is growing, and OSA country supporters to date include the Republic of Italy, the Republic of Poland, The Bahamas, The Netherlands, Monaco, Papua New Guinea, The Republic of Maldives, European Union, Israel, Iceland, Sweden, Australia, Nauru, Republic of Palau and Marshall Islands.

-Led by Chairman Mr. Mark Newhouse, and a diverse and unique team of Board Directors, among which is H.E.
+Led by President Mr. Mark Newhouse, and a diverse and unique team of Board Directors, among which is H.E.
 Dr. Elliston Rahming, Permanent Representative for The Bahamas and Dr. Amir Dossal, Founder and Chairman of the Global Partnerships Forum and Dr, Ellen Pikitch a leading authority on Marine Protected Areas, OSA hopes to continuously strengthen and expand this UN coalition, seize upon the growing scientific and political consensus to ensure that ocean fisheries and resources thrive for generations to come.